davidtkeane/rangerplex-ai/README.md

 ### 🐾 Ranger Pet (NEW in v2.4.7 - Pet Evolution!)
 *   **Your Evolving Study Companion**: A lovable Cyber Cat that lives in your sidebar, offering positive reinforcement and evolving as you interact with it.
+*   **Minimize/Collapse Widget (NEW in v2.6.5)**: Click the chevron button to collapse the pet widget and save ~150px of sidebar space!
+Perfect for smaller screens like M3 Pro MacBooks.
+    *   **Collapsed View**: Shows mini pet avatar, name, level, mood emoji, and quick action buttons (Feed 🍎 & Play 🎾)
+    *   **Persistent State**: Remembers your preference between sessions using localStorage
+    *   **Smooth Animations**: Clean transitions when expanding/collapsing
+    *   **More Chat Logs**: Maximize space for viewing your recent chat history
 *   **New Gamification**:
     *   **Happiness Bar**: A visual bar that slowly decays.
 Keep your pet happy by interacting with it!
     *   **Hunger Bar**: A new stat that slowly increases.
 Feed your pet to keep it content!